yasutoishii/helper_genetics/README.md

 # Menu
   [Scripts](#scripts): A list of scripts and brief explanation.
-  [Brief usages](#brief-usages): Usages of the scripts.
+  [Brief usages](#brief-usages): Brief usages of the scripts.

 # Scripts
 - **migrateFromNexus.py**
-  This script generates a input file for [migrate-n] (https://peterbeerli.com/migrate-html5/) from a nexus file.
+  This script generates a input file for [migrate-n](https://peterbeerli.com/migrate-html5/) from a nexus file.
   It assume that all locus are unlinked.

 # Brief usages